Heracles: Labours of Heracles

-In a fit of madness, induced by Hera, Heracles killed his children and Megara.
-After his madness had been cured with hellebore by Antikyreus, the founder of Antikyra, he realized what he had done and fled to the Oracle of Delphi.
-Unbeknownst to him, the Oracle was guided by Hera.
-He was directed to serve King Eurystheus for ten years and perform any task Eurystheus required of him.
-Eurystheus decided to give Heracles ten labours, but after completing them, Heracles was cheated by Eurystheus when he added two more, resulting in the Twelve Labors of Heracles.
-If he succeeded, he would be purified of his sin and, as myth says, he would become a god, and be granted immortality.
+In one tradition, Heracles killed his children and Megara in a fit of madness, induced by Hera.
+After his madness had been cured with hellebore by Antikyreus, the founder of Antikyra, he realized what he had done, was purified, and asked the Oracle of Delphi where he should go.
+He was directed to serve King Eurystheus for twelve years and perform ten tasks that Eurystheus would choose.
+(Eurystheus added two more on the grounds that Heracles had help completing two, resulting in the Twelve Labors of Heracles.)
+If he succeeded, he would become immortal.

 Other traditions place Heracles's madness at a later time and relate the circumstances differently.
 In some traditions, there was only a divine reason for Heracles's twelve labours: Zeus, in his desire not to leave Heracles the victim of Hera's jealousy, made her promise that, if Heracles executed twelve great works in the service of Eurystheus, he should become immortal.
 In the play Herakles by Euripides, Heracles is driven to madness by Hera and kills his children after his twelve labours.

 Despite the difficulty, Heracles accomplished these tasks, but Eurystheus in the end did not accept the success the hero had with two of the labours: the cleansing of the Augean stables, because Heracles was going to accept pay for the labour; and the killing of the Lernaean Hydra, as Heracles's nephew, Iolaus, had helped him burn the stumps of the multiplying heads.

 Eurystheus set two more tasks, fetching the Golden Apples of Hesperides and capturing Cerberus.
 In the end, with ease, the hero successfully performed each added task, bringing the total number of labours up to twelve.

 Not all versions and writers give the labours in the same order.
 The Bibliotheca (2.5.1–2.5.12) gives the following order: